-There are more than 25000 homeless people in Bangalore out of which around 7500 are elderly women.
+There are thousands of homeless people in Bangalore out of which around 7500 are elderly women.
 Mostly abandoned due to old age, physical or mental ailments, they are forced to beg on the streets and live an undeserving life of humiliation and indignity.

 WHO CAN BE ADMITTED?

 While we would be glad to help most destitute, ageing and ailing, this particular facility is open only for elderly women who meet the following criteria:

 2. All admissions to be routed through the local police although Elders Helpline 1090 can be contacted for initial assistance